Podcastools

 A simpler way to find podcast topic ideas

 Every creator knows the feeling: you open your notes, stare at a blank page, and wait for the spark that kickstarts your next episode or new show concept.
 You scroll through headlines, skim old ideas, and bounce between tabs.
 Minutes stretch into an hour.
 You have taste.
 You have standards.
-You just need a nudge in the right direction — a specific angle, not a vague theme.
-That’s exactly what the Podcast Topic Ideator provides.
+You just need a nudge in the right direction.

 Instead of dropping a list of random prompts, the Ideator focuses on a single idea at a time.
 Why?
 Because constraints are clarifying.
-When you’re stuck, twenty choices don’t help — one clear direction does.
+When you are stuck, twenty choices do not help—one clear direction does.
 The Ideator asks for a broad category like True Crime, Self-Help, or Technology and returns one sharp, editorial-quality idea you can act on immediately.
-It also adapts to whether you’re planning an individual episode or exploring a new show concept, formatting the result accordingly.

-• New show exploration: Switch the mode to “Show concept” when you’re testing new ideas.
-The result includes a title-worthy concept you can validate with friends or listeners.
+• New show exploration: Switch the mode to “Show concept” when you are testing new ideas.

-• Editorial variety: If your show risks repeating itself, try different categories to expand your lens without straying from your core audience.
+• Editorial variety: If your show risks repeating itself, try different categories to expand your lens.

 Creators on the Ideator